MichaelAquilina/zsh-you-should-use/README.rst

 ----------------

-By default, ``you-should-use`` will display its reminder message *before* a command has exected.
+By default, ``you-should-use`` will display its reminder message *before* a command has executed.
 However, you can choose to display the mesasge *after* a command has executed by setting the value of ``YSU_MESSAGE_POSITION``.

 ::